Are you going through a career or life change that is pushing you beyond what feels safe and known?

 As a witchy intellectual, I got curious.
 I explored every avenue for guidance on how to navigate a big change with more grace and gusto.
 I've learned change management theory, explored spiritual teachings and ancient wisdom schools for insights, and hung out with Harvard researchers studying how folks forge unorthodox career paths.
 I held my mother's hand as she died and noticed what the nurses did that helped and what the doctors did that hindered.
 I interviewed neuroscientists about how our brains and bodies respond to traumatic experiences, dived deeper into my tarot practice, and paid close attention to my gardening successes and failures, learning when to step in and when to let go.
 I've read dozens and dozens of books on death, dying, grief, transitions, fear, burnout, oppression and trauma.
 I developed sustaining rituals aligned with the cycles of the seasons, the moon and my body.

 They led me to the realization that the best ways to navigate all kinds of change — in a career, in a relationship, through the dying process — are remarkably similar.
 A good transition requires that we honor the emotional aspects of change and stop pretending it is all, or even mostly, logistical.
-It asks us to give thanks for what has been and let go what no longer serves to make room for what's to come.
+It asks us to give thanks for what has been and let go of what no longer serves us well to make room for what's to come.
 Hardest of all, we must allow for a space between what's ending and the next new beginning — sometimes an uncomfortably big space — before taking the next steps.

-I partner with people through change holding all of my learning and lessons delicately, not dogmatically, and I use what is needed to address the moment at hand.
+I partner with people through change while holding all of my learning and lessons delicately, not dogmatically, and I use what is needed to address the moment at hand.
 Change management theory, psychology, gardening and ancient spiritual practices all tell us there is a void between an end and a new beginning.
 I have deep experience holding the void and I can help you learn to do that, too.

 I create a supportive container for the important work you are doing.
 We will always be guided by your goals, values and hopes.
 I can help you ask the right questions, explore unexpected options, connect with your intuition or guides, and get to the other side of this change in a way that you feel proud of and excited about.